Anti-theft system: Sequestering of valuable items

 A very common method of preventing theft is the placement of valuables in a safe location.
 The definition of safe depends on the minimum threshold for theft as determined by the owner.
 Desk stationery is often considered to be secured if placed in an unlocked drawer away from view, while expensive jewelry might be placed in a safe behind a picture in a home.

 Raising the awareness of theft

 Another common method is the alerting of other individuals to the act of theft.
 This is commonly seen in department stores, where security systems at exits alert store employees of the removal of unpaid items.

 Older car alarms also fall into this category; newer systems also prevent the car from starting or raise an SOS alarm if ever the tracking device is detached from the car or valuable asset.

 The revolution of mobile applications and wireless communication make possible to get notified by your phone, when your properties are stolen.
 Probably the first solution of mobile application based theft detection is BluCop, which was published in December 2010.

 Preventing removal of items

-Yet another method is the attachment of items to a larger immobile object, usually furniture or walls.
+Valuable items may be attached to a larger immobile object, usually furniture or walls.
+Large vehicles may also be locked in such a way to prevent them being operated.